pooltogether/v4-docs/docs/reference/contracts/DrawBuffer.md

-The DrawBuffer keeps a historical record of Draws created/pushed by DrawBeacon(s).
+The DrawBuffer provides historical lookups of Draws via a circular ring buffer.
+            Historical Draws can be accessed on-chain using a drawId to calculate ring buffer storage slot.
+            The Draw settings can be created by manager/owner and existing Draws can only be updated the owner.
-            Once a DrawBeacon (on mainnet) completes a RNG request, a new Draw will be added to the DrawBuffer draws ring buffer.
-A DrawBuffer will store a limited number of Draws before beginning to overwrite (managed via the cardinality) previous Draws.
+            Once a starting Draw has been added to the ring buffer, all following draws must have a sequential Draw ID.
+    @dev    A DrawBuffer store a limited number of Draws before beginning to overwrite (managed via the cardinality) previous Draws.
-            All mainnet DrawBuffer(s) are updated directly from a DrawBeacon, but non-mainnet DrawBuffer(s) (Matic, Optimism, Arbitrum, etc...) will receive a cross-chain message, duplicating the mainnet Draw configuration - enabling a prize savings liquidity network.
+    @dev    All mainnet DrawBuffer(s) are updated directly from a DrawBeacon, but non-mainnet DrawBuffer(s) (Matic, Optimism, Arbitrum, etc...) will receive a cross-chain message, duplicating the mainnet Draw configuration - enabling a prize savings liquidity network.

 ## Functions
 ### constructor